-- Researching the person you are going to interview is the first factor you need to take into consideration ahead of interview.
-Having information about their background or their activities can help you to familiarize with them.
-Social media, especially LinkedIn can be great source of information on that front.
+- Researching the person you are going to interview is the first factor you need to take into consideration ahead of an interview.
+Having information about their background or their activities can help you to familiarize yourself with them.
+Social media, especially LinkedIn, can be a great source of information on that front.

-- Choosing the location - It usually happens at their office but if it is up to you to choose the location, it should depend on the nature of interview, or the person who is getting interviewed.
+- Choosing a location - It usually happens at their office, but if it is up to you to choose the location, it should depend on the nature of the interview or the person who is getting interviewed.
 Of course, busy and crowded places with loud background music should be avoided at all costs.

-- Do a lot of test recordings before the interview to check if the device is intact and functioning.
+- Do a lot of test recordings before the interview to check if the device is intact and not malfunctioning.

 - Make sure voice receivers are clean of dust.

-- Make sure that your device is fully charged, and you have charging cable, extra battery, or power bank in case the device is out of energy.
+- Make sure that your device is fully charged and you have a charging cable, extra battery, or power bank in case the device is out of energy.

-- As mentioned above, avoid conducting interview in a loud place that can cause recording problems.
-Instead, choose a quiet, silent place like library or a small coffee shop.
+- As mentioned above, avoid conducting the interview in a loud place that can cause recording problems.
+Instead, choose a quiet, silent place like a park, library, or a small coffee shop.

 - Choose a perfect distance to place the device as it should not be too far or too close to their mouth.

-- Transcribing the recording – After the interview is finished, it is time to listen to the recording and transcribing it if you want to get most value out of your interview.
-Transcription process lets you notice little moments or important piece of information that otherwise did not stand out for you during the interview.
-Of course, it can be done manually that will cost you several hours and hard work, but modern technology lets you do it in just few minutes.
+- Transcribing the recording – After the interview is finished, it is time to listen to the recording and transcribing it if you want to get the most value out of your interview.
+The transcription process lets you notice little moments or important pieces of information that otherwise did not stand out for you during the interview.
+Of course, it can be done manually, which will cost you several hours and hard work, but modern technology lets you do it in just a few minutes.
 It is called automatic transcription software that uses speech recognition.